 - A commitment to present the completed research to a professional body in a public forum (such as a conference, workshop, seminar, or webinar) and to publish the work (max 250 words).

-- Name and brief biography of the student as the nominated scholarship recipient (max 250 words).
+- Name and brief biography of the student applicant (max 250 words).

 Dr. Proulx was considered by all who knew her to be one of the preeminent researchers and communicators in the field of human behavior in emergencies.
 Her enduring legacy, as stated by her international colleagues, is the body of her research work.
 This scholarship award honors her legacy by building on the research in her chosen profession of human behavior.